paupino/psqlpack/README.md

 [Partial]: docs/images/partially-supported.svg
 [NotStarted]: docs/images/not-started.svg

-## Project Archived
+## Project Status

-**Nov 26, 2021**
+**Dec 14, 2021**

-This project is no longer maintained and is archived for reference purposes.
-I am currently looking at rebuilding a similar tool from the ground up which is database independent.
-Information about this project will be released on [paupino/dbpack](https://github.com/paupino/dbpack) when available.
+While this project is not abandoned, it is not actively maintained.
+Occasionally new features or bug fixes will be released on an as-needed basis.

 ## Psqlpack